Ashes of the Heart

 “Cassidy, a woman can’t be on the run.
 Especially one like yourself.”
 He hated that he had to say it.
 “What would you do?
 Where would you go?”
 There were very few opportunities for her in the world.

 “I don’t know.
 But anywhere is better than here.”
 There was a building fire in her voice, an ember that Wyatt knew so well, and one he knew he could not put out.
 “I NEED to get out, Wyatt.
 We both do, and we’ll never get out if we don’t try now!”
 Wyatt agreed.
 If they didn’t escape now, when Ringmaster expected them to be at their weakest, they may never have a chance like this again.
 The duo quickly made a plan that required speed rather than stealth, as Cassidy’s gun would be needed in order to break the lock on Wyatt’s caravan door.
 Once broken, the entire camp would be alerted, and they would have a limited amount of time before Ringmaster and his cowboys were after them.
-Cassidy was expected to run as fast and as far as she could on foot towards the mountains at the edge of the plain, and Wyatt would bring their horse,s and they would run however far they had to till they could be considered free.
+Cassidy was expected to run as fast and as far as she could on foot towards the mountains at the edge of the plain, and Wyatt would bring their horses, and they would run however far they had to till they could be considered free.
 But as Bolt and Truce came to a screeching halt suddenly, Wyatt felt his heart drop into his boots, the scene before him making his blood boil.

 Ringmaster had his arms around Cassidy, squeezing her so tight that she couldn’t squirm to get away or fight back.
 “Why would you leave me?”
 He cried.
 “Why would you leave your master like that?
 Do you not love me?”
 His hand smothered her, making her unable to answer.
 It was a gross act, really, but Wyatt didn’t know what to do.
 “And YOU!”
-Ringmaster yelled, now only addressing Wyatt rather than both of them, his yellow-brown eyes wild, he no longer looked put together, his hair and mustache tusled.
+Ringmaster yelled, now only addressing Wyatt rather than both of them, his yellow-brown eyes wild, he no longer looked put together, his hair and mustache tousled.
 “YOU!
 YOU MESS UP EVERYTHING!
 I LOVED YOU, YET YOU GIVE ME NOTHING!”
 His anger made him squeeze Cassidy tightly.
 Wyatt was worried her ribs might break.

 “Let her go-” But his voice came out shaky.